ML4SE2022/group1/README.md

 # Set up

-First, you should clone this repository.
+First, you should clone this repository together with submodules for tree-sitters.
+Our submodules exist in TreeSitter/tree-sitter-cpp and GraphCodeBERT/clonedetection/parserX/tree-sitter-java.
 Before installing libraries, we highly recommend to set up the requirements in a virtual environment of your own choice.

 In case you use mac or linux, the path we set using double backslash might not work.
 Please adjust to your own OS.